University Administrative Policies

 5.1.
 Business Meetings

-The provision of food for gatherings of University employees on a daily or similar ongoing basis is not considered to be an appropriate use of University funds.
+The provision of food for gatherings of University employees on a daily or similar ongoing basis is not considered to be an appropriate use of University Funds.
 Food may be provided at meetings of University employees on an occasional basis.

 • Facilitation of the communication of intellectual ideas among students, faculty, staff, administrators, and community members.